bmtavares/isel-ls/docs/ReadMe.md

 Internally, requests are processed by relevant classes and functions.

-Request parameters are validated using token validation.
+Authorization is handled at the beginning of a request, prior to handing information to the service layer, using http4k's filter system.
+Implementation can be found and reviewed on [this Kotlin class](../src/main/kotlin/pt/isel/ls/webApi/Filters.kt) for more information.

 ### Connection Management
 To utilize the database effectively, we rely on environment variables for configuration.
 Set the environment variable ``USE_POSTGRESQL`` to ``True`` to enable database usage.
 Otherwise, the system will utilize in-memory storage.

 Connections are created based on a connection string stored as an environment variable under the name ``JDBC_DATABASE_URL``.

+For correct handling of our connections, one is is created and managed using ``handleData`` of the ``DataContext`` in use.
-During each of the single units defined for our database interface, a connection is created and managed in the scope of the function via ``.use``, ensuring automatic disposal of the connection once the scope exits.
+In the case of PostgreSQL, this is implemented in [PgDataContext](../src/main/kotlin/pt/isel/ls/data/pgsql/PgDataContext.kt).
+This ensures that a single connection is used (in the scope of the function via ``.use``), ensuring automatic disposal of the connection once the scope exits and sane use and reuse of connections when possible.

 If the work being done with the connection may alter the database in any way, transactions are handled by disabling the connection's ``autoCommit``.
 If any error occurs, we issue a ``rollback()`` and throw an exception to the calling function.
 In all other cases we issue a ``commit()`` and if needed the correct return value.